OpenLiberty/iguide-retry-timeout/finish/README.md

 * **jitterUnit** specifies the unit of time for `jitter`.
 The default is `ChronoUnit.MILLIS`.
 * **abortOn** specifies the type of Exception that immediately ends the retry attempts.

+In this sample app, the **retryOn** parameter is set to `TimeoutException.class`, telling the policy to retry the showTransactions() method when it returns with a `TimeoutException`, which comes from the 	`@Timeout` annotation.
+The **maxRetries** is set to 4, allowing a maximum of 4 attempts to retry the request.
+The **maxDuration** is set to 10, with **durationUnit** set to `ChronoUnit.SECONDS`, which allows a total of 10 seconds for the request to retry.
+The retry attempts will end when either of the two conditions, **maxRetries** or **maxDuration**, is met.
+The value for **delay** is set to 200, with **delayUnit** set to `ChronoUnit.MILLIS`, indicating a delay time of 200 ms. This delay time is the wait time between the end of each request and the beginning of the next retry request.
+The **jitter** value is set to 100, with **jitterDelayUnit** set to `ChronoUnit.MILLIS`, indicating a jitter of 100 ms. The jitter indicates the variance in the delay time.
+With the delay of 200 ms and jitter of 100 ms, we can expect delays of 200 +/- 100 ms, resulting in delays between 100 ms to 300 ms.
+The **abortOn** parameter is set to `FileNotException.class`, indicating that the Retry policy will end immediately if the request throws a `FileNotFoundException`.

 ## Transactions.java
 The Transactions.java file contains some configurable variables to control the outcome of the transaction history request.
 * **sleepTime** controls how long the request takes.
-If this value is greater than the value specified in `@Timeout`, the requests time out.
-If this value is less than the `@Timeout` value, the request goes through successfully.
+If this value is greater than the value specified in `@Timeout`, the requests time out and the browser displays an error message.
+If this value is less than the `@Timeout` value, the request goes through successfully and the browser displays the transaction history page.
+In this sample app, the value is set to 2100 ms. The request will time out and the browser displays the message "Your recent transactions are are unavailable at this time.
+Please try again later."
 * **fetchSuccessful** controls whether the request is successful or not.
 If `true`, the request is made.
-If `false`, an Exception is thrown.
+If `false`, an Exception is thrown and the browser instantly displays the message "Your recent transactions were unable to load."